- College Admission

 Graduate & Professional Schools

-- Dentistry, University of Nebraska Medical College - Lincoln NE
+- Doctor of Medicine, University of Nebraska Medical Center – Omaha, NE

-- College of Medicine, University of Nebraska - Medical Center - Omaha NE
+- Doctor of Pharmacy, University of Nebraska Medical Center – Omaha, NE

-- Medical Anatomy, University of Nebraska Medical Center - Omaha NE
+- Doctor of Physical Therapy, University of Nebraska Medical Center – Omaha, NE